Current switching behavior mediated via hinge modes in higher-order topological phases using altermagnets: Introduction

-Very recently, the idea of higher-order topology has been extended to hybrid-order topological phases (HyOTPs) that embody both first-order and second-order topological phases e.g., higher-order Weyl semimetals~\cite{Ghorashi2020_HOWSM,Wang2020_HOWSM}, higher-order nodal line semimetals~\cite{Wang2019_HONLSM,Wang2020_HONLSM,Qiu2024,Pal_2025} etc. However, a systematic generation of HOTPs and HyOTPs based on altermagnetic platforms in 3D has not been investigated so far, to the best of our knowledge.
+Very recently, the idea of higher-order topology has been extended to hybrid-order topological phases (HyOTPs) that embody both first-order and second-order topological phases \cite{Ghorashi2020_HOWSM,Wang2020_HOWSM,Wang2019,Wang2020_HONLSM,Qiu2024,Pal_2025,Jia_2025,Yang_2025}.
+However, a systematic generation of HOTPs and HyOTPs based on altermagnetic platforms in 3D has not been investigated so far, to the best of our knowledge.
 Moreover, the exchange order in $d$-wave AMs closely mimics the Wilson-Dirac (WD) mass term, essential for realizing HOTPs~\cite{Schindler2018_HOTI,Arnob_2021}.
 However, WD mass preserves the combined $\mc{PT}$ symmetry, whereas AMs break $\mc{PT}$-symmetry.
 Thus, it would be really interesting to investigate the role of AMs in realizing HOTPs and HyOTPs in 3D.
 Given this background, in this article, we ask the following intriguing questions: (i) Can altermagnetic exchange generate both HOTPs and HyOTPs in 3D? (ii) If HyOTP and HOTP emerge, then how can they be distinctly identified in transport calculation? and (iii) Can higher-order boundary modes (1D hinge modes) be manipulated to yield an elegant, device-relevant transport functionality?

 To address these interesting questions, we propose a theoretical model consisting of $d$-wave AMs with $d_{x^2-y^2}$ and $d_{x^2-z^2}$ symmetry and a 3D TI as schematically shown in Fig.\,\ref{Fig1}.
 Our analysis identifies two distinct classes of topological phases: (i) a HyOTP with coexisting 2D surface and 1D hinge modes, (see Fig.\,\ref{Fig2}) and (ii) a purely second-order topological insulator (SOTI) phase hosting only 1D hinge-localized modes (see Fig.\,\ref{Fig4}).
 In addition to topological invariants such as dipolar winding number (DWN), quadrupolar winding number (QWN), and spectral analysis, we also identify the HyOTP using transport calculation (see Fig.\,\ref{Fig3}).
 We also derive the effective low-energy surface theory to analytically understand the role of AMs order.
 Importantly, we find the emergence of two types of SOTI phases where the localization and direction of propagation of hinge modes are controllable by the relative strengths of AMs.
 Utilizing this feature, we propose a current-switching like behaviour, where the conducting properties of the system can be controlled by tuning the strength of the AMs, which are consistent with both analytical predictions and numerical simulations.